 12 Two oxygen sensors are to be positioned at appropriate locations in the space or spaces containing the inert gas system.
 If the oxygen level falls below 19%, these sensors are to be trigger alarms, which are to be both visible and audible inside and outside the space or spaces and are to be placed in such a position that they are immediately received by responsible members of the crew.

-8.2.5 Tests and Inspection
+8.2.5 Shop Tests and Inspections

-1 In general, inert gas generating system, before being installed on board the ship, is to be made to a test run at the manufacturing plant.
+In general, inert gas generating systems, before being installed on board the ship, are to undergo test runs at the manufacturing plant.
+8.2.6